quentin389/UserAgentInfo/README.md

 The used projects are:

-- browscap (bc) - http://tempdownloads.browserscap.com/ - browscap contains a huge database of incredibly detailed specific user agents information but it sucks with newer user agents and sucks even more for mobile detection.
+- browscap - http://tempdownloads.browserscap.com/ - browscap contains a huge database of incredibly detailed specific user agents information but it sucks with newer user agents and sucks even more for mobile detection.

+- phpbrowscap (bc) - https://github.com/GaretJax/phpbrowscap - phpbrowscap is used to deliver the results from `browscap` source files. (phpbrowscap classes are not included, parsing is copied to `BrowscapWrapper` class)

 - Mobile_Detect (md) - https://github.com/serbanghita/Mobile-Detect - it detects mobile device types with very high precision.